 In humans, eye color is an example of a hereditary characteristic: an individual can inherit the "brown-eye trait" from mother and father.
 Inherited characters are regulated by genes and the complete group of genes within an organism's genome is known as its genotype.

-The complete group of observable characters of the structure and behavior of an organism is known its phenotype.
+The complete group of observable characters of the structure and behavior of an organism is known by its phenotype.
 These traits arise from the interaction of its genotype with the surroundings.
 As a result, many features of an organism's phenotype are not hereditary.
-For instance, suntanned skin comes from the interaction between an individual's phenotype and sunlight thus, suntans are not passed on to their offspring’s.
-However, some individuals tan are more easily than others, due to differences in their genotype a striking example is individuals with the inherited characteristic of albinism, who do not tan at all and are highly sensitive to sunburn.
+For instance, suntanned skin comes from the interaction between an individual's phenotype and sunlight thus, suntans are not passed on to their offspring.
+However, some individuals tan more easily than others, due to differences in their genotype.
+A striking example is individuals with the inherited characteristic of albinism, who do not tan at all and are highly sensitive to sunburn.

 Based on these simple remarks, Darwin concluded the following:

 In a population, some individuals will have genetic traits that help them live and reproduce (given the conditions of the environment, such as the predators and food sources present).
 The individuals with helpful characters will leave more offspring in the next generation than their peers since the characters make them more effective at surviving and reproducing.